ShashankaShekharSharma/Object-Oriented-Programming-with-C----and-Java/OOPS.md

 ### Elements of Use Case Diagrams

 #### Use Cases

 -   A use case describes a function that a system performs to achieve the user's goal.
 A use case must yield an observable result that is of value to the user of the system.

 #### Actors

 -   An actor represents the role of a user that interacts with the system that you are modelling.

 #### Subsystems

 -   subsystems are type of stereotypes components that represent independent units in a system.
 -   It is used in class, componenets and use case diagrams to represent large scale components in the system that is being modelled

+#### Relations in Use Case Diagrams

+-   Connection between model elements

+-   It is a type of model element which adds semantics to a model by defining the structure and the behaviour between model elements

+## Steps for making Use Case Diagram

+1. Analyze the whole system before starting
+2. Find the system functionalities
+3. List the actors that interact with the system
+4. Identify the relation between the actor and the use case
+5. An actor can interact multiple times with a use case or system at a particular instance of time

+### View Items

+-   It is further extended by several use cases such as:\
+    Search Items, Browse Items, View Recommended Items, Add to Shopping Cart, Add to Wish List